25+ YEARS OF EXPERIENCE

 As we get older, things get harder.
 Many of us will end up requiring assistance with various day-to-day tasks.
 While some may need help bringing in groceries and other more laborious tasks, others may require assistance with carrying out even the most basic daily functions, such as bathing and getting dressed.
 It is critical that as we get older, we have a reliable shoulder to lean on during our time of need.

 The May Firm believes in treating our elders with respect.
 Unfortunately, not everyone shares this philosophy.
-Sometimes, the people that we trust to care for our aging loved ones fail to render adequate care or even recklessly or deliberately hurt them.
+Sometimes the people we trust to care for our aging loved ones fail to render adequate care or even recklessly or deliberately hurt them.

-If you or a loved one have suffered abuse or neglect at the hands of a caretaker in California, The May Firm wants to help you!
-We will fight on your behalf to ensure that you receive the compensation that you deserve for your injuries.
-Call our California Elder Abuse Lawyers 24/7!
+If you or a loved one have suffered abuse or neglect at the hands of a caretaker in California, the May Firm wants to help you!
+We will fight on your behalf to ensure that you receive the compensation you deserve for your injuries.
+Call our California elder abuse lawyers 24/7!

 Elder neglect occurs when a caretaker fails to provide adequate care.
 Allowing a patient to become dehydrated or malnourished or failing to ensure that their patient does not develop bedsores from prolonged time spent in bed may constitute neglect.
 Additionally, neglect may arise out of sheer negligence.
 Failure to ensure that an elderly patient who requires assistance in the shower is adequately supported from wheelchair to shower chair, thus resulting in a fall, would be considered neglect.
 Like elder abuse, elder neglect may arise from a single act or a pattern of irresponsible conduct.